Introduction

 7. MongoDB vs MySQL: Security

-MongoDB is a NoSQL database system that stores data in collections and documents and provides Role-Based Access Control (RBAC) that allows administrators to define roles and grant or revoke access to specific resources.
+MongoDB is a NoSQL database system that stores data in collections and documents and provides Role-Based Access Control (RBAC) that allows administrators to retrieve data, define roles, retrieve data and grant or revoke access to specific resources.

 For organizations to opt one out of these two data sources it totally depends on their business requirements.